Survivors Remember

 Psychology Disclaimer:

-All articles about psychology and the human brain on this website are for information & education only
+All articles about psychology and the human brain on SCARS Institute websites are for information & education only

-The information provided in this and other SCARS articles are intended for educational and self-help purposes only and should not be construed as a substitute for professional therapy or counseling.
+The information provided in SCARS Institute articles is intended for educational and self-help purposes only and should not be construed as a substitute for professional therapy or counseling.

 Note about Mindfulness: Mindfulness practices have the potential to create psychological distress for some individuals.
 Please consult a mental health professional or experienced meditation instructor for guidance should you encounter difficulties.